 Let’s figure out your macronutrients!
 In our post Calories: How Many Do I Need? we outlined four steps to help you determine your Total Daily Energy Expenditure (TDEE).
 Your TDEE is the total number of calories you need on a daily basis.
 Knowing your TDEE is a great first step in taking control of your diet.
 Now we want dig a bit deeper and explore how you can allocate the calories of your TDEE.

 In this post we will first look at a few definitions and the roles of macronutrients in your diet.
 Then, we will outline how to estimate your protein, fat and carbohydrate daily requirements.
-We also provide a link to a simple tool that automates these calculations for you.
+We also provide a link to two simple tools (one specifically designed for the ketogenic diet) that automate these calculations for you.

 We hope that this post provides you with the knowledge and tools you need to make informed decisions about the composition of your diet.